 Planning your first camping trip?
 Here’s the best camping gear for beginners.
 We include tents, stoves, coolers, chairs, and lots more to make your camping trip a success.
-This camping starter kit covers the basic essentials for your trip.
+This camping starter kit covers the essentials for your trip.

 Heading out into the great outdoors?
 Perfect.
 Before you go, make sure you have the basics.